HippoValidator/FluentLinkChecker/README.md

     }

 ## Bots
-FluentLinkChecker doesn't set any HTTP request headers as default, but sometimes you want to pretend yourself as a bot.
+FluentLinkChecker doesn't set any HTTP request headers as default, but sometimes you want to present yourself as a bot.
 Out of the box Googlebot and Bingbot is implemented, but you can easily add your own.
 Checking links as a bot looks something like this:

     var result =
         LinkCheck